KaonWry/GFL2-Gunsmoke-Frontline-Score-Tracker/README.md

 - Add new player attempts with score and up to 5 dolls.
 - View all attempts inputted.
-- View player analytics (highest score, total score).
+- View player analytics (highest score, total score, efficiency, etc.).
+- Countdown until the next Gunsmoke Frontline
+- Countdown until server reset and day counter during Gunsmoke Frontline
 - Reset the database for clean testing.
+- Export attempts and player analytics as a CSV file.

 ---